Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 * This game is simply developed using C Programming.
 This is a fun and interesting game.
 The PC will just ask for your choice and then displays the computer choice and who won the game.

+## Cost and Features
+* The cost parameter for this project was none.All the softwares and features were freely available on the internet.
+* The features of this project is that it can take input for the type of filter for calculation and provides accurate results.

 ## Requirements

 * This project is developed using Codeblocks tool.